Questions about the program and the certificate

 What kind of career does the certificate program prepare me for?

-Usually students' professional degree programs have the largest effect on the kind of jobs they are eligible for after graduation; what the certificate program does is to prepare you for preservation positions within your profession, for example with architecture firms who do preservation work or who wish to have a specialist on staff, or with public and private agencies that deal with preservation.
-Several of our graduates have successful careers as private consultants to a variety of clientele.
-A certificate makes you more competitive for preservation-related jobs and can make you more competitive for any generalist job in your field.
+Usually students' professional degree programs have the largest effect on the kind of jobs they are eligible for upon graduation; what the certificate program does is to prepare you for urban design positions within your profession, for example with urban design firms, or with public and private agencies that deal with urban design.
+A certificate makes you more competitive for urban design-related jobs and can make you more competitive for any generalist job in your field.

 Where can I meet other students interested in the certificate program?

-We have an annual gathering in October, and you will meet other interested students in your preservation classes.
-We are happy to provide names of current and former students to applicants interested in learning more about the program.
+We have an annual gathering in October, and you will meet other interested students in your urban design classes and studios.
+We also occasionally have other gatherings and events.
+The program also sponsors the Wolfe lectures.